If a budding triathlete isn’t busy enough, I have to dream up a fourth sport to become proficient at. We’ll call it weights.

 As a coach, safety is always on my mind and is number one regardless.
 But I also know there are risks when playing any sport.
 The risks even go beyond the best training possible as soon as you introduce one other person or hundreds of them, accidents can happen!
 A strong body will be your best friend when it comes to saving yourself.

 It never surprises me anymore that when heading into the gym with a new athlete who may or may not have experience as a gym person jumping from machine to machine, that we will discover weaknesses.

 Even the most experienced, the strongest will at some point in our testing show a weakness of the body in one location or more.
 Assuredly in my experience nobody has ever revealed the perfect all-around body that doesn’t need strength training somewhere to help protect itself.

-It can be a fall from a bike, stopping and turning quickly on the run to avoid another athlete, hoping unusually over a curb all alone during a long run that can bring our joint weaknesses to front and centre.
+It can be a fall from a bike, stopping and turning quickly on the run to avoid another athlete, hopping unusually over a curb all alone during a long run that can bring our joint weaknesses to front and center.

 Stabilizing our joints with weight training and multi directional activities is vital to keeping us safe and sound when the unordinary comes calling.